TropicalPuppy/orange-season/items/barn.md

 # Barn

-Place it on your farm to grow animals in it.
+Place it on your farm to raise animals in it.

 ## Basic Information